GENERAL THERAPY

 Acute ischemic stroke

-- autoregulation is disturbed in the ischemic region (sometimes for weeks), and regional perfusion depends on systemic pressure (regulation of cerebral perfusion)
+- autoregulation is disrupted in the ischemic region (sometimes for weeks), and regional perfusion depends on systemic pressure (→ Regulation of cerebral perfusion)

-- too high or too low BP is a negative prognostic factor in acute stroke patients
+- both excessively high and low blood pressure (U-curve) are negative prognostic factors in acute stroke patients

-- there is a risk of hypoperfusion or, conversely, HEB damage and progression of edema or hemorrhagic transformation
+- there is a risk of hypoperfusion or, conversely, BBB damage and progression of edema or hemorrhagic transformation

 - prehospital treatment with glyceryl trinitrate should be avoided (potential harm in ICH patients)

-- in neurologically stable patients with BP >140/90 mm Hg, resume PO therapy within 48-72 hours
+- in neurologically stable patients with BP >140/90 mm Hg, peroral (PO) therapy should be resumed within 48-72 hour

 - it is unclear whether chronic PO therapy should be discontinued (ESO 2021)

-- in patients with dysphagia, wait for improvement or place nasogastric tube
+- in patients with dysphagia, wait for improvement or place a nasogastric tube

 Mechanical thrombectomy with or without IVT |